fsaresh/fsaresh.github.io/content/posts/career/candidate-guidance/index.md

 - [Azure DevOps](https://azure.microsoft.com/en-us/products/devops/?nav=min) was a useful resource for my sister-in-law, who hadn’t worked with CI/CD before.
     - It gave us a chance to build up skillsets around build/release/test pipelines, artifact repositories, test failures and how to diagnose them, repository permissions management, leading sprint planning, maintaining a wiki for a project that evolves, and more.
 I don’t think many people who have even a few months of experience will need this, but I wanted to include it for completeness.
+    - Note: Google Cloud and Amazon Web Services will offer a similar experience, but ADO was a little easier to grok for my sister-in-law.

 - [Replit](https://replit.com/) is a collaborative browser based IDE
     - This was one of my favorite tools for conducting mock interviews.
 Replit lets you set up a “repository” of sorts, create files, work with packages, imports, and generally mimic the software development flow collaboratively online with your ex-teammate.
 It makes practice interviewing similar to tools like CoderPad where you collaboratively code with interview candidates, but this one is free!